 Pelješac Peninsula, Ston, Dubrovnik

 After we finish tasting Ston's salty goods, we head to Dubrovnik.
-Dubrovnic's ancient, gleaming marble streats and baroque architecture are sure to impressive.
+Dubrovnik's ancient, gleaming marble streats and baroque architecture are sure to impress.
 You might recognize this well-preserved medieval town as King's Landing from HBO's Game of Thrones.
 Settle into a hotel of your choosing before setting out to explore Dubrovnik as you wish.